Cybernetics: From the Great Chain to the Sociopticon

 - Systems decay towards statistical norms (Markov).

-- The dividual becomes a numnumerical vector within that norm (Deleuze).
+- The dividual becomes a numerical vector within that norm (Deleuze).

 - Purpose is extinguished as a political category (Orwell).

-The impasse is real.
-But if cybernetic power operates through optimization, then resistance must be more than angry negation; it must articulate and defend forms of individual and collective life that cannot be reduced to stability metrics or behavioral prediction.
+This leaves us at something of an impasse ~ if cybernetic power operates through optimization, then resistance must be more than angry negation.
+Resistance must take the form Wiener taught; inscrutability to the machine, intuitive leaps, celebration of deviance from the homeostatic norm.
+A resistance to automatic governance must demonstrate and defend forms of individual and collective life that cannot be reduced to stability metrics or behavioral prediction.

 Alignment should not be against some necessarily incomplete and debated sense of values, but an alignment with a capacity for change.
 Governance must be designed to preserve unpredictability; governance must not confuse stability with legitimacy.
 Unpredictability is no absence of order, it is a condition that must be deliberately maintained if institutions are to remain corrigible, plural, and humane.